From SFT to RL: Demystifying the Post-Training Pipeline for LLM-based Vulnerability Detection: Post-training Pipeline for LLM-based Vulnerability Detection

 \subsubsection{Preference Data Curation}

-In DPO, the preference dataset is typically constructed by sampling paired CoTs directly from the SFT LLM to minimize the distribution shift between the SFT LLM and the subsequent preference optimization process.
+In DPO, the preference dataset is typically constructed by sampling paired CoTs directly from the SFT LLM to minimize the distribution shift between the SFT LLM and the policy LLM optimized in the subsequent preference optimization process.
 Specifically, we generate eight candidate responses per query from the SFT LLM.
-These responses are then processed through the filtering protocol (detailed in Section~\ref{sec:filter}) to pair preferred and dispreferred responses from the same query, thereby building the preference dataset.
+These responses are then processed through the judge protocol (detailed in Section~\ref{sec:filter}) to pair preferred and dispreferred responses from the same query, thereby building the preference dataset.
 Since ORPO integrates SFT and preference optimization into Equation~\ref{eq:orpo}, its preference dataset is typically generated by a teacher LLM.